dekkerglen/CubeCobra/CONTRIBUTING.md

 ### Why contribute?

 One of the best ways to create a sustainable software project is open source it.
 For cubecobra to become the best possible tool for cube managment it needs help from the community.
 By contributing to the project, you are giving back to the magic community.
 Maybe there's a lower priority feature you want to use or maybe there's just a bug that's been bothering you, either way contributing yourself is a great way to get it into the project.
-Open source software is often more realiable (more eyes on the code).
+Open source software is often more reliable (more eyes on the code).

+Don't feel nervous about making your first contribution, we accept developers with all levels of knowledge and will happily work with and help with whatever you need to make your first contribution.
+We are not code snobs, so don't be afraid to reach out with questions of any kind.

 ### What kind of contributions do we need?